dev-opus/sui-campaign/README.md

 ### init

-- **Description**: Initializes the Campaign smart contract by creating an admin account.
+- **Description**: Initializes the Campaign smart contract by creating an admin account and an address_vector object for storing campaign owners addresses.

 ### create_campaign